-The fifth row of Table \ref{tab:compare} provides an illustration of the type of environments this condition allows.
-In the example, priority is given to students living in the catchment area of the schools and these students have essentially guaranteed access to at least one of them (in case of excess demand, a single tie-breaking rule is used).
-Most students prefer to go to a school in their catchment area but some prefer a school outside of their catchment area.
+The fifth and sixth rows of Table \ref{tab:compare} provide an illustration of the type of environments this condition allows for.
+In the example, the area is divided into catchment areas, with multiple schools each.
+Priority is given to students living in the catchment area and these students have essentially guaranteed access to at least one of them (in case of excess demand for one school, a single tie-breaking rule is used).
+Assume that most students prefer to go to a school in their catchment area but some prefer a school outside of their catchment area.

-We can first check that if out-of-catchment-area choices are asymmetric, in the sense that the catchment areas that students select for their out-of-catchment-area first choices are not the same as the catchment areas that students seek to leave (e.g. there are popular catchment areas and run-away catchment areas), then the market satisfies the MBP condition everywhere.
+If the catchment areas that attract out-of-catchment first choices are distinct from the catchment areas from which the students with these preferences come from, e.g. because there are popular catchment areas and run-away catchment areas, then MBP is still satisfied everywhere (fifth row).
 To see this, take any two students and the schools which they list first.
 If at least one of them makes a within-catchment-area choice, then at least one of them has top priority at their preferred school.
 If both make an out-of-catchment-area choice, the same priority ordering applies to them because of the single tie-breaking rule and therefore at least one of them is part of a mutually best pair.

 As soon as there is one student in one catchment area (say $A$) who prefers a school in another catchment area (say $B$), and the reverse, the ``MBP condition everywhere" fails (just take the submarket made of these two students and the two schools they prefer).